A new semester is starting and this could be the last one of your first, second or third (final) year for many, whether you’re doing a BA or a MA.

 3. Easter holidays this year will be almost at the end of this semester, where most people will be finishing their assessments and dissertations.
 Keep a list of motivations to have a balanced life this semester.
 Try something different and don’t let the stress overcome you.

 4. There are loads of activities around ARU.
-If you’re in Cambridge, check sites like this one (http://www.cambridgesca.org.uk/activities-free-and-cheap) and our Students’ Union (click here) events page to check what’s going on.
+Plus you can check out our Students’ Union events page to check what’s going on.
 There’s plenty of offers and activities that could interest you.

 5. Societies are also an important part of our student community.
 You have plenty of them depending on your interests.
 Some of them also give opportunities in your field so you can get more practical experience for your career.
 If you don’t know where to find them, have a check here and select your campus (Cambridge or Chelmsford) so you can join the one that most interest you.
 You can pay the membership of these societies with your Books Plus card at the SU office.